Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Introduction

 We now consider the MMVs in some more details.
-Denote by $\ev$ (resp. $\od$) the set of even (resp. odd) numbers.
 By abuse of notation it is sometimes more transparent to write $\eps=\ev$ if $\eps=1$ and $\eps=\od$ if $\eps=-1$.
 To save space, we may put a check on top of $s_j$ if and only if $\eps_j=\od$.
 For example,